 EFN is arguable the simplest version, just Amazon’s solution to help you store and ship your items.
 Your products are stored in one Amazon Fulfillment Center, where you’re already registered for VAT (or you should be!).
 For deliveries to any other European marketplace(s), you must pay cross-border delivery fees.
 And you’ll also have to watch your distance selling thresholds, in case you need to register for VAT in an additional EU country.

 2. Charge VAT when necessary, at the correct tax rate!
 This can be tricky.
 Each EU member state has its own VAT rate.
-Typically, you’ll charge VAT based on the rate of your ship-from country, the location of the warehouse where the product is stored.
-But there are a few cases where this changes.
+Typically, you’ll charge VAT based on your buyer's lcoation.

 3. Send VAT invoices to the customer, and keep them in your records for 10 years.
 Yep, that’s right.
 The EU requires VAT-registered businesses to store invoices for ten years, and to make them digital, too.
 Here’s what VAT invoices are required to include: